 Stress-free travel for cats, dogs and rabbits

 Travelling in a car can be a particularly stressful experience for our pets.
 For some, the only time they go in the car is to visit the vet, cattery or kennel.
-These situations can be stressful in themselves, so it’s little wonder the sight of a carrier or dog seatbelt can cause some pets to panic.
+These situations can be stressful in themselves, so it’s little wonder the sight of a cat carrier or dog seatbelt can cause some pets to panic.

 All this stress and anxiety often makes the travelling experience worse for our pets.
 If your pet has a deep-seated fear of car travel, you will need to help them realise that travelling can be a good experience.
 To help, we’ve created a step-by-step guide so you and your pet can have a stress-free travel experience.